 - carrying out MOT history checks on the GOV.UK website (bear in mind that although a valid MOT certificate or service history helps in assessing the condition of a vehicle, they should not be relied upon as an indication that a vehicle is roadworthy)

-- contacting traders that have previously serviced the vehicle to establish the service history is correct
+- contacting traders that have previously serviced the vehicle to establish that the service history is correct

 - ensuring all staff are trained and have access to all the relevant details on a vehicle

 - ensuring records are kept of any checks that you make